dbwebb-se/umbridge/docs/README.md

      - `NULL`, not yet graded
      - `"Ux"`, one or more tests has failed
      - `"PG"`, all tests passed
-  * `workflow_state` - Follows the CanvasAPI standards and represents the current status of an assignment
+  * `workflow_state` - Keeps track of the state, eg. if the submission needs to be tested or sent to canvas.
-     - `"submitted"`, recently fetched by wall-e
+     - `"new"`, recently fetched by wall-e
-     - `"pending_review"` has been tested by eve
+     - `"tested"` has been tested by eve
      - `"graded"`, grade has been reported to canvas

 The `user` table contains: